jimv39/qvcsos/README.md

 ./admin.sh
 ```

 Set up the server definition, and login to the server as ADMIN/ADMIN.
-There is some still accurate guidance on these setup steps [here](http://www.qumasoft.com/ServerWebSite/getstarted/readme1.html)

 ###Contributing
 At this time, you'll need to fork the repo, make your changes, and then submit a pull request, as I need to review anything going in to the repo at this point.
 You'll need to include the standard